 At the southern tip of Oakville AVA, south of Vine Hill Ranch and north of Dominus Estate, lies Andy Beckstoffer’s 36-acre Missouri Hopper Vineyard.
 In 1996, Beckstoffer acquired this vineyard from the Kelham family, who had owned it since 1960.
 Today the vines are approaching 30 years of age.

-The soil here is stony Bale clay loam, and our blocks are planted to Cabernet Sauvignon clone 337 and the legendary Clone 4, so treasured by growers up the road in Rutherford for many decades for its quality.
+The soil here is stony Bale clay loam, and the three blocks we’ve farmed for over 15 years are planted to Cabernet Sauvignon clone 337 and the legendary Clone 4, so treasured by growers up the road in Rutherford for many decades for its quality.
 Missouri Hopper is a trusted source for many elite Napa Valley wineries.
-Carte Blanche has purchased fruit here since 2008.
+Recently a notable wine critic named Missouri Hopper the “most improved” vineyard in the Napa Valley, and we couldn’t help but notice whose bottle he held, front and center.